 Do ICF walls need to be braced prior to the placement of concrete?
-This is a common misperception in the market place.
-The reason for the misperception frankly is the differing advices offered by the different ICF suppliers.
+This is a common misconception in the market place.
+The reason for the misconception frankly is the differing advice offered by the different ICF suppliers.
 One Company will tell you their ICF is so strong it does not need to be braced or does not need to be braced “as often”.
 Another will say the walls cannot be built properly if you do not hire their particular bracing.
 Both these positions are self-serving to the ICF supplier.
 They either want to profit from brace hire or they do not have braces to hire.

 The facts are as follows: